MoONSHO7/Orbit-Media/site/README.md

 with the artwork snapshot.
 Cached PNGs are reused only while both source and export hashes match.

 From the repository root, run `python -m pip install -r site/requirements.txt`, then `python site/build.py`.
-The default library input is the sibling `../LibOrbitGlow/LibOrbitGlow-1.0`; override it with `--library PATH`.
+The default library input is `../Orbit-Libs/LibOrbitGlow/LibOrbitGlow-1.0`; override it with `--library PATH`.
 Serve `site/dist` with `python -m http.server 8766 --bind 127.0.0.1 --directory site/dist`.
 `node site/check.cjs` runs the optional Playwright browser checks against that server (requires Playwright and a browser).
 `python site/publish.py` reviews the generated file list; `--publish` creates and pushes a website-only commit to the existing